 At Year One: An employee’s supervisor recognizes the employee with a gift worth up to $10, and congratulates them on their first year of service.

-At Year Five and every five years thereafter: the employee is recognized by their supervisor with a gift worth $10 per year of service.
+At Year Five and every 5 years thereafter: The employee is recognized by their supervisor with a gift worth $10 per year of service.
 An employee may choose one of the following options:

-- Selecting a recognition gift from the career milestones vendor gift catalogue found on MyAPS
+- selecting a recognition gift from the career milestones vendor gift catalogue found on MyAPS, or

 As of January 1, 2021, APS employees have one year from the date of their anniversary to select a gift.
 Employees on leave will have one year from the date of their return to select their gift.